Eastern Bluebird with Nesting Material Dreamstime Click pic to enlarge |

 Wikimedia – Dick Daniels Click on image to enlarge it |

-#9: | Predation by cats is the number one direct, human-caused threat to birds in the U.S. and Canada.
 In the U.S., as many as 2.4 billion birds are killed by cats each year.
-To read more about this, CLICK HERE! |
+To read more about the impact cats have on birds, CLICK HERE! |

 SOURCES